santoshlite/quantclean/README.md

 A program that **reformats** every financial dataset to **US Equity TradeBar** (Quantconnect format)

-We have have this problem of reformating or data to a standard.
+We all faced the problem of reformating or data to a standard.
 Manual data cleaning is clearly boring and take time.
 Quantclean is here to help you and to make you life easier as a quant.

 Works great with datas from Quandl, Algoseek, Alpha Vantage, yfinance, and many other more...

 ## Few things you may want to know before getting started 🍉

-1) Even if you don't have a open, close, volume, high, low, date column, quantclean will create a blank column for it.
+1) Even if you don't have an open, close, volume, high, low, date column, quantclean will create a blank column for it.
 No problem!

 2) The dataframe generated will look like this if you have a date and time column (or if both are on the same column):